 If you are having coffee with friends and you want to make coffee for all, knowing the roast level of the coffee you decide to use will help make sure that everyone enjoys their cup.

-In this article I am going to go over some basic coffee background information and then talk about the 3 main levels of coffee roasting and end with the answer to that popular question: WHAT ROAST LEVEL IS BEST?
+In this article I am going to go over some basic coffee information on the different coffee roast levels and then talk about the 3 main levels of coffee roasting.

 We humans — as inventors, explorers, and originators — are quite ingenious, aren’t we?
 Especially of interest is when our need for nourishment becomes an overlap of food preparation melding with science and art.